 Step 5: Allow to Dry Naturally

-This step is non-negotiable: let the wallet dry completely at room temperature, away from direct sunlight and away from any heat source (radiators, hairdryers, direct sunlight).
+This step is essential: let the wallet dry completely at room temperature, away from direct sunlight and any heat source (radiators, hairdryers).
 Heat causes alligator leather to dry out, stiffen, and eventually crack.

 Allow at least 30 minutes of drying time before proceeding.